chadn/heroku-sails/README.md

 If you have not yet, create heroku account and install [heroku toolbelt](https://toolbelt.heroku.com/)

+Then create a heroku app.
+I created `heroku-sails` in the following example:

 	$ heroku apps:create heroku-sails
 	Creating heroku-sails... done, region is us
 	http://heroku-sails.herokuapp.com/ | git@heroku.com:heroku-sails.git